 During the electrolysis process, a number of substances including aluminium & fluorides are absorbed into the cell linings.
 After several years the pot lining will need to be replaced by removing the inner layers and re-lining with new carbon and refractory.
 The material removed is then known as ‘spent pot lining’ or (SPL).
 The SPL exhibits a number of properties which mean that it is considered to be ‘hazardous waste’ in many countries:

 There are few good options for spent pot liner disposal.
-Moving the material around is dangerous and expensive.
+Even moving SPL around is dangerous and expensive.
 Secure landfill is very expensive and may be only delaying an environmental problem.
 Storage is not a sustainable solution.

-The Ultromex technology removes by the need for storing or land filling spent pot line by being the first commercially attractive process for the treatment of spent pot lining so that it is no longer hazardous and thus can be safely transported around the world for use a feedstock in other industries.
+The CARBOMEX technology from Ultromex removes the need for storing or land filling spent pot line by being the first commercially attractive process for the treatment of spent pot lining so that it is no longer hazardous and thus can be safely transported around the world for use a secondary recource and feedstock for other industries.